organisciak/BookwormDB/STATIC/JSONcatalog.md

 In addition to the metadata you choose, two fields are required:

 1. A `searchstring` field that contains valid HTML which will be served to the user to identify the text.
+This can be a link, or simply a description of the field.
+    * If you have a URL where the text can be read, it's best to include it inside an `<a>` tag: that lets users actually read the text, which is kind of the point here.
+    * If the texts are very small (less than a paragraph apiece, say), you might just paste the entire text into the searchstring so users can read them on the search.
-   * This can be a link, or simply a description of the field.
-If you have a URL where the text can be read, it's best to include it inside an `<a>` tag: otherwise, you can just put in any text field you want in the process of creating the jsoncatalog.txt file: something like author and title is good.
+    * Otherwise, you can just put in any text field you want in the process of creating the jsoncatalog.txt file: something like author and title is good.

 2. A `filename` field that includes a unique identifier for the document (linked to the filename or the identifier, depending on your input format).